return to Home page ABBA HILLEL SILVER CHAIR

 Served congregations in Chicago and St Paul MN

-Served as Abba Hillel Silver Professor of Jewish Studies
+Abba Hillel Silver Professor of Jewish Studies

-Also served as Chair of Department of Religious Studies
+Also Chair of Department of Religious Studies

 Died in January 1982 at age 53